sjbennett123/scottjbennett/content/toee/spells.md

 The suggestion must be worded in such a manner as to make the action sound reasonable; asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act automatically negates the effect of the spell.
 However, a suggestion that a pool of acid was actually pure water and that a quick dip would be refreshing is another matter.
 Urging a red dragon to stop attacking the wizard's party so that the dragon and party could jointly loot a rich treasure elsewhere is likewise a reasonable use of the spell's power.

 The course of action of a suggestion can continue in effect for a considerable duration, such as in the case of the red dragon mentioned above.
 Conditions that will trigger a special action can also be specified; if the condition is not met before the spell expires, the action will not be performed.
 If the target successfully rolls its saving throw, the spell has no effect.
 Note that a very reasonable suggestion causes the saving throw to be made with a penalty (such as -1, -2, etc.) at the discretion of the DM.
 Undead are not subject to suggestion.

+## 4

+### Drawmij’s Instant Exit (Alteration-Conjuration)

+In scroll
+**Level**: 4
+**Components**: V, S, M
+**Range**: 30 yds
+**Casting Time**: 1 segment
+**Duration**: 1 round
+**Saving Throw**: None
+**Area of Effect**: Special

+This spell enables the mage and others to use a limited and risky form of teleportation.
+When the spell is cast, a door suddenly appears on a wall or other flat surface within 3 yards of the caster.
+The caster and as many others who can pass through the door in one round (usually at the rate of one creature or person per segment) can enter into a zone of nil-space by passing through the doorway.
+When the door is closed behind by the mage, the mage and all those with him in the nil-space zone are teleported to a random location within 250 yards of the door.
+If the door is not closed before the end of the spell’s duration, then the door slams shut automatically at the end of the round.
+The door disappears when closed by the mage or after it shuts itself.

+The party has no control over where they will be teleported, and there is always a 5% chance the spell will malfunction and dump the party into the ethereal plane.
+To determine where the mage and his friends are sent, consult the DM map, track back along the path of the party, and place them in a random area where they have been before.
+This spell cannot send the party into unknown territory.
+The material component is a miniature silver door decorated with ruby chips worth 5,000 g.p. that vanishes after the spell is cast.

+###